cbakabi/ki-insurance-test-automation/README.md

 - Press the play button at the feature level to run all the tests and examples in the feature.

 Pre-requistes:
-- Make sure you have the cucumber and gherkin plugins enabled in your IDE
+- Make sure you have the cucumber and gherkin plugins enabled in your IDE.
 - Check your Chrome version and install a chrome driver that corresponds to it.
 - The chrome driver attached to this project is for Chrome version 106 and above.
 Your Chrome version can be found in the settings and About Chrome section.